Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

-(S-admissibility; \citealp{Pearl2011}) A set $T$ of variables satisfying $(Y \independent S |T)$ in $D_{\overline{X}}$ will be called s-admissible (with respect to the causal effect of $X$ on $Y$). \end{definition}
+\begin{definition} (S-admissibility; \citealp{Pearl2011}) A set $T$ of variables satisfying $(Y \independent S |T)$ in $D_{\overline{X}}$ will be called s-admissible (with respect to the causal effect of $X$ on $Y$). \end{definition}

-The intuition behind this result is somewhat similar to the selection bias case (see Theorem \ref{th_recoverability}), where the selection indicator was likewise required to be d-separated from $Y$ by a set $T$ \citep{Pearl2015a}.
-Looking at the selection diagram in Figure \ref{fig_transportability1}, we note that the set $Z$ d-separates $S$ and $Y$ in $D_{\overline{X}}$ (i.e., when $X$ is experimentally manipulated).
+Syntactically, this result is somewhat similar to the selection bias case (see Theorem \ref{th_recoverability}), where the selection indicator was likewise required to be d-separated from $Y$ by a set $T$ (\citealp{Pearl2015a}).
+Semantically, this separation of an $S$-node indicates that the target distribution is insensitive to the structural disparities represented in the selection diagram, and, therefore, the effects are invariant across populations.
+Looking at the selection diagram in Figure \ref{fig_transportability1}, we note that the set $\{Z\}$ d-separates $S$ and $Y$ in $D_{\overline{X}}$ (i.e., when $X$ is experimentally manipulated).
 It therefore satisfies s-admissibility.

 By applying the rules of do-calculus, we can now show that s-admissibility implies transportability across domains.